lingeringwillx/sims2py/README.md

 **compressed** (bool): Indicates whether the entry is compressed or not.

 **name** (str): Contains the name of the entry for supported entry types.
 Keep in mind that changing this value will not change the actual name in the entry's content.
-To apply the new name to the entry, use the *write_name* function.

 ### Methods